JoonatanKallio/Fullstack-Project/README.md

 Then run the project server first in windows `SET NODE_ENV=develpoment& npm run dev:server`

 Then run the client `npm run dev:client`

+To run the cypress tests, type `npm run test`